 | Sodium | 3,000-5,000 mg | Salt, broth, pickles, olives | Table salt, bouillon cubes |

-| Potassium | 3,000-4,000 mg | Avocado, spinach, salmon | Potassium citrate (check with doctor) |
+| Potassium | 3,000-4,000 mg | Avocado, spinach, salmon | Get it from food first; potassium supplements can be risky, check with your doctor |

 | Magnesium | 300-500 mg | Dark chocolate, nuts, leafy greens | Magnesium glycinate or citrate |